jsaq007/version-info/README.md

 If environment variables are not being set by plugins:
 - Ensure the plugin is properly imported and added to your config
 - Check that the plugin is listed before other plugins that might override values
-- Verify your build system is supported (Vite, Webpack)
+- Verify your build system is supported (Vite, Webpack, Rollup, Parcel)

-#### Webpack Plugin Errors
+#### Webpack Plugin Errors in Vite Projects
-If you get webpack-related errors in a Vite project:
+- The webpack plugin is **optional** and only needed for webpack projects.
-- The webpack plugin is optional and only needed for webpack projects
+- **Vite users:** Use the Vite plugin: `import { versionInfoPlugin } from '@julian-querido/version-info/vite'`.
-- Use the Vite plugin instead: `import { versionInfoPlugin } from '@julian-querido/version-info/vite'`
+- Or use the core functionality without plugins: `import { getVersionInfo } from '@julian-querido/version-info/core'`.
-- Or use the core functionality without plugins: `import { getVersionInfo } from '@julian-querido/version-info/core'`
+- You do **not** need webpack or any webpack dependencies in a Vite project.

 #### React Dependencies in Non-React Projects
 If you get React-related errors in a non-React project: